JoshuaSand0val/Precolor/README.md

 @forward "node_modules/precolor/";
 ```

-In addition to being a accessible entry point: `@forward` allows for the configuration of a module's `!default` variables.
+In addition to being an accessible entry point: `@forward` allows for the configuration of a module's `!default` variables.

 ```scss
 @forward "node_modules/precolor/" with (